 If you don’t have a targeted offer, you still might qualify for a card upgrade or downgrade.
-You can call the customer service number on the back of your card to ask about your options, or you can log in to your online account using this link.
+You can call the customer service number on the back of your card to ask about your options, or you can log in to your online Capital One account.

 Once you’ve found a new card that makes sense for you, you can complete the entire upgrade process either online or over the phone.

 According to a customer service representative with Capital One, the issuer reviews your account regularly for product change offers.
 Your card offers are updated regularly, so continue to check back either online or over the phone to see if your desired card is available for upgrade or downgrade.
 If you have a different Capital One card you are hoping to qualify for, there are a few eligibility requirements to keep in mind: